mtth/kit/README.rst

       engine:
         pool_recycle: 3600

-* Run your project from the comand line:
+* Run your project from the command line:

   * Start the Werkzeug_ webserver: